 Check for doneness around hour 3.
 The chicken is done when it registers 165° on a meat thermometer.
 If you don't have a thermometer, cook until the chicken is no longer pink in the middle, the juices run clear, and the chicken can be easily shredded.

-Once cooking has finished, using two forks, shred the chicken.
-Turn off the slow cooker or leave it on the "Keep Warm" setting and allow the shredded chicken to sit in the juices for at least 15 minutes.
+Step 5: Once the cooking has finished, use two forks to shred the chicken.
+Turn off the slow cooker or leave it on the “Keep Warm” setting and allow the shredded chicken to sit in the juices for at least 15 minutes.

-Serve with tortillas for slow cooker tacos, or as a topping for nachos, or a filling for burritos.
-Top with cilantro, avocado, and more sour cream if that's where your heart takes you.
+Serve your salsa chicken with tortillas for slow cooker tacos, or as a topping for nachos, or as a filling for burritos.
+Top your favorite toppings like cilantro, avocado, a squeeze of lime juice, and more sour cream if that’s where your heart takes you.
+I have two really delicious condiments for tacos on the blog, like my mango pico de gallo and my easy 4 ingredient guacamole!

 The best salsa to use: